Acura MDX years to avoid — most common problems

 The 2016 and 2017 models inherited similar issues from the 2014 model but with less intensity.
 Their matters were based more on the transmission than the engine.
 Nonetheless, they should all be avoided as they drain the pocket and often put drivers in uncomfortable situations due to sudden failure at odd places.

 These models have minor complaints and are very reliable.
-When searching the used market for one, it is best to consider the 2019 and 2020 models as they are more recent and have very few complaints.
+When searching the used market for one, it is best to consider the 2018 model as it had the least amount of complaints, but we’ll discuss it along with the 2013 one in further detail.

 Is the Acura MDX worth buying?